ArunHub/Q-A/js.md

     HTMLChanger.callChangeHTML();       // Outputs: 'contents'
     console.log(HTMLChanger.contents);  // undefined

+### Prototype
+Sharing of variable and methods between instances of objects.
+When we attach/create variable or method to prototype object , then it will get accessed from all the instances of objects.

+Prototypes are the mechanism by which JavaScript objects inherit features from one another. how prototype chains work and look at how the prototype property can be used to add methods to existing constructors.

+JavaScript is often described as a prototype-based language — to provide inheritance, objects can have a prototype object, which acts as a template object that it inherits methods and properties from.

+An object's prototype object may also have a prototype object, which it inherits methods and properties from, and so on.
+This is often referred to as a prototype chain, and explains why different objects have properties and methods defined on other objects available to them.

+In JavaScript, a link is made between the object instance and its prototype (its __proto__ property, which is derived from the prototype property on the constructor), and the properties and methods are found by walking up the chain of prototypes.

+Source : mdn prototype js

 #### prototype design –
 To clone an object, a constructor must exist to instantiate the first object.
 Next, by using the keyword prototype variables and methods bind to the object's structure.